Skip to main content

 Year one

-Introduction to Menswear
+Introduction to Menswear (20 credits)

-Design and Realisation
+Design and Realisation (40 credits)

-Fashion Cultures and Histories
+Fashion Cultures and Histories (20 credits)

-Form and Structure
+Form and Structure (40 credits)

 Year two

-Range Development
+Range Development (20 credits)

-Work Experience
+Work Experience (40 credits)

-Collaborative Project
+Collaborative Project (40 credits)

-The Collaborative Project unit emphasises teamwork and will offer you the opportunity to work as part of a design team and will introduce you to a range of key employability skills.
-An understanding of team working, as well as the ability to communicate and present combined design concepts and products, are attributes that will help prepare you for the challenges of the creative industries.
-You will build on your knowledge of range development to create a coherent collection for a real or simulated client.
-You will develop an understanding of the client and their brand ethos and undertake critical analysis of the information gathered to propose design solutions.
-You will develop your ability to collate relevant information and expand upon creative concepts and theories related to this research.
-To prepare you for your Stage 3 process will be required to write a design proposal.
-You will use a variety of techniques to undertake a critical analysis of the information gathered from both primary and secondary sources.
-This will allow you to explore the role of research within a design proposal.
+This Collaborative Project emphasises teamwork and will offer you the opportunity to work as part of a design team.
+Teamwork, communication, and presenting combined design concepts are key skills that prepare you for the creative industries.
+You’ll build on your knowledge of range development to create a coherent collection for a real or simulated client.
+Through developing an understanding of the client and their brand ethos, you’ll undertake critical analysis of the information gathered to propose design solutions.

 Final year

-Contextualising Your Practice
+Contextualising Practice (20 credits)

-Pre-Collection
+Pre-Collection (40 credits)

-Final Collection
+Final Collection (60 credits)

 Learning and teaching methods